pragmagrid/lifemapper-server/README.rst

    # cd src/lmserver
    # make clean
-   # update version.mk.in with new revision number to check out from SVN
+   # update version.mk.in with new version number to check out from Github
    # make prep
    # make rpm